You Should Know About Surgery

 hold them accountable for crimes they commit.
 For example, a

 hospital in Ohio continued to keep a colorectal

 surgeon, Dr. Ryan Williams on their staff for a while even

-after allegations of raping patients.
-They also continued to
+after there were allegations of him raping patients.
+They also

-advertise him as an excellent surgeon.
-It is apparent that this
+continued to advertise him as an excellent surgeon.
+It is apparent

-hospital was more concerned about their profits than patient
+that this hospital was more concerned about their profits than

 There are some caring surgeons who are more